phillycommunitywireless/docs/docs/guides/rooftop installation.md

-## Rooftop Installation Overview
+# Rooftop Installation Overview

-Philly Community Wireless has partnered with PhillyWisper to install antennas for the free wifi network on rooftops in Norris Square.
-PhillyWisper is a wireless ISP which means we deliver the internet the "last mile" to our customers using radio technology.
+Philly Community Wireless has partnered with PhillyWisper to install antennas for the free wifi network on rooftops in the Norris Square Park neighborhood.
+PhillyWisper is a wireless internet service provider (WISP) which means our project delivers the internet the "last mile" to our customers using radio technology.

 Most installations proceed in the following order:
-   1) survey the building and rooftop to sssess Line of Sight (LOS)
+1. Survey the building and rooftop to assess Line of Sight (LOS)
-   2) install antenna on rooftop and run cable into building
+2. Install antenna on rooftop and run cable into building
-   3) configure wifi router and mesh kits
+3. Configure wifi router and mesh kits

 Typically, installs take between two and four hours to complete, but in certain cases they can take longer.
 Rooftop installs consist of a rooftop antenna, a power-over-Ethernet injector, a router, and a mesh access point.